tve/blog/content/2018/lp-wifi-esp8266-2.md

 Looking carefully at the scope trace one can see that the power consumption is slightly higher during that time compared to most of the other wake time (except for TX spikes).
-I have the strong suspicion that this is the time it takes to perform the crypto necessary for the subsequent association request, but I can't prove that.
+I wonder whether the esp8266 prepares some crypto calculations for subsequent association request, but I don't really know.

 The next set of packets are all encrypted which makes it difficult to make out what they are, but looking at a tcpdump on the server end is helpful: